RahulB711/ABC-E-commerce-Insights/README.md

 ### Extraction and Visualisation

-Using sql and powerbi to extract crucial insights from datasets and translate them into visually appealing visualisations.
+Powerbi to extract crucial insights from datasets and translate them into visually appealing visualisations.